 Listen when your children speak.
 It’s the best way to build an open and honest relationship with your child and it makes your child happy.

-7. They experience unconditional love.
+7. They experience unconditional love

 Kids mess up.
 You tell them not to jump off the couch over and over again, but they do it anyway.
 And then they cry.
 Because childhood is largely based on trial and error, and sometimes kids just need to take chances.
 Forgive them.
 Love them anyway.

-Originally published by Katie Hurley on HuffPost.
+A version of this story was originally published by Katie Hurley on HuffPost.
+It has been updated.